-Architectural Heritage Funding ConfirmedPost in Community Assets by Lucy Beattie
+Architectural Heritage Funding ConfirmedPost in Community Ownership by Lucy Beattie

 The Architectural Heritage Fund (AHF) is a national body that supports and advises not-for-private profit organisations to develop plans to revitalise heritage buildings.
 Earlier this year the GDDC made a joint application to the LCT and the AHF to fund a wide ranging feasibility study of community assets.